ietf-wg-ppm/draft-ietf-ppm-dap-taskprov/draft-ietf-ppm-dap-taskprov.md

 1. Enforcing rate limits on unauthenticated APIs; or

-1. Including entropy in the `task_info` field of the `TaskConfig` in order to make the task ID harder to predict (e.g., 16 bytes of output of a CSPRNG).
+1. Including entropy in the `task_info` field of the `TaskConfiguration` in order to make the task ID harder to predict (e.g., 16 bytes of output of a CSPRNG).

 # Operational Considerations